lawrennd/old_talks/_posts/2005-3-9-probabilistic-non-linear-component-analysis-through-gaussian-process-latent-variable-models.md

 ---
-:bibtex_key: Lawrence:manchester05
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Probabilistic Non-linear Component Analysis through Gaussian Process Latent Variable Models
+title: Probabilistic Non-linear Component Analysis through Gaussian Process Latent Variable Models
-:abstract: It is known that Principal Component Analysis has an underlying probabilistic representation based on a latent variable model.
+abstract: It is known that Principal Component Analysis has an underlying probabilistic representation based on a latent variable model.
 Principal component analysis (PCA) is recovered when the latent variables are integrated out and the parameters of the model are optimised by maximum likelihood.
 It is less well known that the dual